-In any Windows, Default location where the application is installed system partition (If we Windows installed on C:There is installed and applications, if installed on D: for example, all applications in D: to install).
-Which can lead eventually if used resource-intensive applications / data (e.g Adobe Photoshop), The heavy load whenever Windows is started.
-To avoid this situation irritating (who likes to spin crank?)
+In any operating system Windows, Default location where the application is installed system partition (If we Windowsthe installed on C:There is installed and applications, if installed on D: for example, all applications in D: to install).
+Which can lead eventually if used resource-intensive applications / data (e.g Adobe Photoshop), at the heavy load of Windowswhenever it is turned on.
+To avoid this irritating situation (who likes to turn crank?)
 Solution is move the default location for installed applications in any other partition different from the system.

-How can we change the default location to install applications in Windows?
+How can we change the default location for installing applications in Windows?
 Quite simply, using a Registry tweak (Follow instructions below):

 - first open Registry Editor (Registry Editor) - type regedit in Searchacquis in Start Menu (Or open a Run and tastasti regedit) Then give Enter